 Yioop supports the creation of Chat Bots provided the Yioop administrator has enabled bot users under Server Setting.
 Chat Bots are automated users which can respond to posts in a group.
 Any Yioop user can be turned into a Chat Bot User by checking the Is Bot User checkbox in the Manage Accounts Activity.
-This enables the Bot Story activity for that user:
+This enables the Bot User checkbox in the Account Admin Context Menu: